zhengmianmian/BookList/README.md

-# SimpleAuth
+# Booklist
-A simple JWT auth app framework.
+A simple booklist app that enables you to manage your books and view your friends' favourite books.
 ## Backend Dotnet 8.0
 Request examples:
  - A user signs in, get the token.